An open platform for public sector transformation

 A city for talented people

 The city offers a strong talent base for tech companies and startups.
-There are 21,000 professionals employed in the ICT sector in the Vilnius region and over 6,000 more work in R&D. According to Invest Lithuania, 85 percent of young professionals in Vilnius speak English and the city is one of the youngest European capitals, with more than 50 percent of residents under the age of 40.
+There are 21,000 professionals employed in the ICT sector in the Vilnius region and over 6,000 more work in R&D. With a talent pool that has the highest ICT literacy of any in the EU, along with almost 100% English proficiency among young professionals, Vilnius offers what modern businesses need.
+The city is one of the youngest European capitals, with more than 50 % of residents under the age of 40.

 Maintaining proper work-life balance is key, and for that reason in Lithuania, a four-day workweek is becoming increasingly more common.
 And not just private companies are choosing that employment model, with Vilnius-based public sector companies also opting for a healthier work-life balance.